 The Company has adopted a code of conduct that sets forth the principles of conduct and ethics to be followed by our directors, officers, Manager and employees of our Manager who perform services for us (the "Code of Conduct").
 The purpose of the Code of Conduct is to promote honest and ethical conduct, compliance with applicable governmental rules and regulations, full, fair, accurate, timely and understandable disclosure in periodic reports, prompt internal reporting of violations of the Code of Conduct and a culture of honesty and accountability.
 A copy of the Code of Conduct has been provided to each of our directors, officers, the Manager and relevant employees, who are required to acknowledge that they have received and will comply with the Code of Conduct.
 A copy of the Company's Code of Conduct has been previously filed with the SEC and is incorporated by reference in this Annual Report on Form 10-K as Exhibit 14.1.
-The Code of Conduct is also available on the Company's website at www.safetyincomegrowth.com.
-The Company will disclose to shareholders material changes to its Code of Conduct, or any waivers for directors or executive officers, if any, within four business days of any such event.
-As of December 31, 2018, there have been no amendments to the Code of Conduct and the Company has not granted any waivers from any provision of the Code of Conduct and the Company has not granted any waivers from any provision of the Code of Conduct and the Company has not granted any waivers from any provision of the Code of Conduct and the Company has not granted any waivers from any provision of the Code of Conduct and the Code of Conduct to any directors or executive officers.
+The Code of Conduct, or any waivers for directors or executive officers, if any, within four business days of any such event.
+As of December 31, 2018, there have been no amendments to the Code of Conduct and the Company has not granted any waivers from any provision of the Code of Conduct to any directors or executive officers.